 Latest Kaiser Health News Stories

 In this episode of KHN’s “What the Health?”
-Julie Rovner of Kaiser Health News, Margot Sanger-Katz of The New York Times, Joanne Kenen of Politico and new podcast panelist Anna Edney of Bloomberg News discuss this week’s spate of speeches by the leaders of the Department of Health and Human Services.
-They also discuss the slow progress on health legislation on Capitol Hill intended to fund the government and stabilize the individual insurance market.
-Plus, for extra credit, the panelists offer their favorite health policy stories of the week.
+Julie Rovner of Kaiser Health News, Margot Sanger-Katz of The New York Times, Anna Edney of Bloomberg News and Julie Appleby of Kaiser Health News discuss the health politics of the latest Supreme Court pick, as well as the Trump administration’s efforts to further undermine the Affordable Care Act.
+Plus, for extra credit, the panelists recommend their favorite health stories of the week.

 Other readers ask what can be done to challenge unexpected medical bills — whether the result of an emergency room visit or after a change in prescription drug coverage.

 A survey of 49 states reveals that an estimated 144,000 inmates with hepatitis C, a curable but potentially fatal disease, can’t get the expensive drugs they need to cure it.